 A few RAs talked about students buying blankets for staying cozy, and Feliciano says, “I have seen a lot of students get one with their school logo or mascot.”
 This plush blanket, which he calls “perfect for my dorm room,” can be ordered in dozens of different school colors.
 (If you don’t see your school on Amazon, there are many more available here.)

 Best Storage and Organization Tools

 “Under-the-bed storage is great because it doesn’t take up any space but allows you to utilize what’s already yours,” says Fabi.
 Since most dorm-room beds are already lofted (or easily can be with a set of bed risers), she thinks stashing bins and boxes under your bed is a helpful way to add more room to a cramped space.
 Brittany Waugh, an RA at Michigan State University, turns to Target for affordable under-the-bed storage pieces, and Jolene Addi, who’s starting her second semester as an RA at the University of Connecticut, agrees.
 “They have a whole brand [Room Essentials] tailored to college dorms,” says Addi.
-These woven-style bins create less visual clutter than your standard clear plastic ones, and a set of three will only set you back $13.
+This woven-style bin creates less visual clutter than your standard clear plastic one, and will only set you back $6.

 For a workhorse storage piece, Rebarber likes this cart from the Room Essentials line, because it “moves easily, [isn’t] heavy, and gives you easy access.”
 Perfect for keeping snacks, school supplies, or accessories like scarves or belts visible and within reach, this piece is a good alternative to the “big drawers and bulky furniture” often provided by colleges.